 Day-drinking has become not only acceptable but celebrated with Boozy Brunches popping up left, right and centre all over London.
 Whilst most offer the expected and easily top-up-able Prosecco or Bloody Mary’s, Paradise Garage – in collaboration with Ketel One Vodka and London Food Month – has gone a different route with a carefully crafted selection of cocktails.
-Sated ventured down to its favourite little street in Bethnal Green to find out what was what.
+Sated ventured down to its favourite little street in Bethnal Green to find out what was on offer at Ketel One Brunch at Paradise Garage.

 Housed in one of the railway arches on the bustling, foodie retreat of Paradise Row, sits Paradise Garage – the third restaurant by Irish chef, Robin Gill (The Dairy, and The Manor in Clapham).
 It’s a sunny Sunday afternoon so Sager + Wilde and Mother Kelly’s joint terraces are full of the new locals quenching their thirsts for fine wine, craft beer and social interaction.
 As we approach the open fronted venue, we notice that the usual arrangement of small tables have been pushed together to create two long sharing tables, which have been strewn with menus.
 Eager to discover what our brunch will consist of, we pick them up and are rewarded with an intriguing selection of drinks and an equally as exciting set of dishes.